Sam Malone in Cheers. He went from earthbound jock to idiot after Diane left.

 Joey from Friends seems to have lost quite a few IQ points over the years, to the point where in the final season he can't tell left from right.

 Also Erica, the biological mother of Chandler and Monica's twins.
 When we first meet her she's a perfectly normal, intelligent girl.
-When she appears later in the season she's so stupid that her IQ is merely half of Forest Gump's.
+When she appears later in the season she's so stupid that her IQ is merely half of Forrest Gump's.

 Chrissy on Three's Company was originally mildly ditzy.
 By the time she left the series one wondered how she managed to dress herself or hold a job.